JussanN/Coursera-JHU-Weight-Lifting-Manner-Prediction/README.md

 ## Analysis

-Github page with the analysis: https://jussann.github.io/Pratical-Machine-Learning-Coursera-JHU/
+Github page containing the analysis: https://jussann.github.io/Pratical-Machine-Learning-Coursera-JHU/

-The R markdonw file is the index.rmd
+The R markdown file is in the index.Rmd